oskar-anderson/Tempsens/README.md

 * Fix a bug causing alert packing to result in a null pointer exception

 Made with ❤️ by Karl Oskar Anderson

-## Production setup notes
-Configure sensor's registered SOAP API path to `site/SoapMethods.php`

-Merge current document in _documents folder with the latest production documentation

-## Todo ⬜️/✅

-Todo notes:
-- ⬜️ Test `sensorreading` SQL performance in non localhost environment.
-I had a weird situation where selecting 1 more field (dateAdded) significantly slows down query even if the field is always empty/null.
-Use `sensorreadingtmp` as a duplicate table of `sensorreading`.